gowthamsirigiri/Jenkins_Master_slave_Autoscaling/README.md

 - Launch an EC2 instance (e.g., t2.micro etc).
 - Install Docker and pull the official Jenkins image:

-#Expose the Ports 8080 for runing the Jenkins , 5000 for agent connectivity
+## Expose the Ports 8080 for runing the Jenkins , 5000 for agent connectivity

 docker run -d -p 8080:8080 -p 50000:50000 --name jenkins-master jenkins/jenkins:lts

-#Below is the model Url
+### Below is the sample url
 Access Jenkins UI on http://<your-ec2-public-ip>:8080

 Configure security, plugins, and the "Docker" plugin.